 It is designed as a small, simple but powerful device that can be inconspicuously plugged into a network and provide the penetration tester remote access to that network.

 It's made up of a portable TP-Link MR3040 running OpenWrt.

 The MiniPwner's key features include:

 Integrated Wired and Wireless connections

 Once plugged into a target network, the Mini-Pwner can establish an SSH tunnel through the target network, or can be accessed by wifi.
-In addition, the MiniPwner can be configured as a wifi sniffer and logger - wardriving in your pocket.
+In addition, the MiniPwner can be configured as a wifi sniffer and logger - war walking in your pocket.

 Low power consumption, can be run off battery.

-With the 1700 mAh battery included in the kit, the Mini-Pwner will run for over five hours of active wired and wireless activity.
+With a 2000 mAh built-in battery, the Mini-Pwner will run for over five hours of active wired and wireless activity.
 No need to find a power outlet during the pen test.

 Multiple Pen Testing Tools included